web3/web3.js/docs/docs/guides/web3_config/index.md

 ```

 ### handleRevert
-When `handleRevert` is set to True, the following methods will retrieve specific error types and error messages:
+The following methods will retrieve specific error types and error messages when `handleRevert` is set to `true`:
 ```ts
 - web3.eth.sendTransaction();
 - web3.eth.call();